If you’re looking for Black History Month programming to enjoy with your little one, Disney has you covered.

 In February, the network is launching a series of interstitials including a “Be Inspired” segment called “True Heroes are Timeless,” which tells the story of African-American pilot Charles Alfred “Chief” Anderson Sr., known as the “Father of Black Aviation.”
 Anderson is praised for his bravery and leadership as Chief Civilian Flight Instructor for the Tuskegee Airmen.

-Disney XD star Nathaniel Potvin (“MECH-X4”), the segment will also include surviving Tuskegee Airman Ted Lumpkin of the 100th Fighter Squadron, along with Kimberly Anyadike, the 15-year-old who set a record for being the youngest African-American to pilot a plane across America, as well as founder and executive director of Tomorrow’s Aeronautical Museum, Robin Petgrave.
+Hosted by Disney XD star Nathaniel Potvin (“MECH-X4”), the segment will also include surviving Tuskegee Airman Ted Lumpkin of the 100th Fighter Squadron, along with Kimberly Anyadike, the 15-year-old who set a record for being the youngest African-American to pilot a plane across America, as well as founder and executive director of Tomorrow’s Aeronautical Museum, Robin Petgrave.

 Subscribe to our daily newsletter for the latest in hair, beauty, style and celebrity news.